Heung Yee Kuk: History

-History

-It was in these circumstances that the Heung Yee Kuk was formed the next year from the New Territories Association of Agricultural, Industrial and Commercial Research, to "work and negotiate with the government to promote the welfare of the people of the New Territories".
+Tensions, whipped up by the newly formed Chinese Communist Party, boiled over in 1925 and the major upheavals of the Canton–Hong Kong strike crippled Hong Kong.It was in these circumstances that the Heung Yee Kuk was formed the next year from the New Territories Association of Agricultural, Industrial and Commercial Research, to "work and negotiate with the government to promote the welfare of the people of the New Territories".
 It was given formal status by the Heung Yee Kuk Ordinance (Chapter 1097), first enacted 11 December 1959 (originally as no. 45 of 1959) amid the construction of the first New Towns in the New Territories.
 The Kuk then consisted of 27 Rural Committees representing, in turn, 651 villages.
 All village representatives on the Rural Committees, generally appointed by village consensus but sometimes by election, had to be male heads of households.
 After just one such election was found to have been rigged in 1957, the government withdrew recognition of the Kuk entirely.
 The committees were, in any event, only representative of indigenous villagers, excluding large swathes of the New Territories population right from the Kuk's earliest days.

 After becoming a statutory advisory body, the Kuk met regularly with the New Territories Administration to discuss local issues and influence government policies.
 Tension came to a head in 1971 when a gathering of a thousand villagers in protest at government Small House Policy was described by the New Territories Commissioner Denis Bray as a "village uprising".

 As part of administrative reforms proposed by McKinsey in 1974, the colonial government established the position of Secretary for the New Territories to communicate with the Kuk and prepare for development of the area.

 Over the years the organisation has dabbled in charity work.
 For example, in 1966 it donated HK$660,000 to found the Heung Yee Kuk Yuen Long District Secondary School, in Yuen Long.

 The Kuk is almost exclusively operated by men.
 In 1994, legislator Christine Loh attempted to allow female villagers the same land-inheritance rights as men, but the Kuk protested, claiming that granting females equal inheritance rights would interfere with rural issues.
 The Kuk sent 25 members to London to protest against the bill, which eventually passed despite their protests.

 The Kuk was also involved with the Wang Chau housing controversy, where a planned development was downsized in the interests of the Kuk.

-In October 2023, local news reported that the Kuk did not support building public housing on parts of the Hong Kong Golf Club.
+In October 2023, local news reported that the Kuk opposed against building public housing on parts of the Hong Kong Golf Club.